-- John Freund, M.D. - Neil McFarlane - All members are deemed "independent" and financially literate under the applicable rules and regulations of the SEC and Nasdaq. - Garen Bohlin qualifies as an "audit committee financial expert" within the meaning of SEC regulations. - The Report of our Audit Committee appears on page 88.
+- Additional Committee Members: - John Freund, M.D. - Neil McFarlane - All members are deemed "independent" and financially literate under the applicable rules and regulations of the SEC and Nasdaq. - Garen Bohlin qualifies as an "audit committee financial expert" within the meaning of SEC regulations. - Refer to the section entitled "Audit Committee Report."